 Breastfeeding can have it’s own challenges but when you have a c-section new challenges arise.
 But no fear you can still be successful breastfeeding after a c-section.
+You may have to work a little harder and it may take more time but you can do it.

 This post contains affiliate links which means with your purchase I receive a small commission at no cost to you.